FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_THEME_LED_CONVERSATION.md

 🌅 **Sunrise Moments** - Coffee on your private terrace before the world wakes up, no agenda, just presence

-🍷 **Wine & Intimacy** - Not at a crowded bar, but somewhere you can actually talk—a vineyard, a hidden terrace, a moment designed for conversation
+🍷 **Wine & Intimacy** - Not at a crowded bar, but somewhere you can actually talk-a vineyard, a hidden terrace, a moment designed for conversation

 🌊 **Beachside Serenity** - Private beach club where the only sound is waves, the only task is deciding when to order the next cocktail

-💝 **The Thoughtful Surprise** - A small gesture—a handwritten note, a gift, a moment—that says "this weekend is yours"
+💝 **The Thoughtful Surprise** - A small gesture-a handwritten note, a gift, a moment-that says "this weekend is yours"

 ---